All Episodes

 The 400-pound cat lived at the zoo with a female companion, Callie, from 1989 until Callie's death from cancer in March 2002.

-They had moved into a new home together in 2000 upon the opening of the jungle-like cageless 10,000 square foot Tiger Falls area.
+They had moved into a new home together in 2000 upon the opening of the jungle-like, cageless, 10,000-square-foot Tiger Falls area.

-Mata and Rimba, two young Malaysian tigers brought from the San Diego Zoo, joined Tony at Tiger Falls subdivision in separate quarters last November.
+As as though Tony and Callie moved into a new house in a subdivision called Tiger Falls, Mata and Rimba, two young Malaysian tigers brought from the San Diego Zoo, joined Tony at Tiger Falls subdivision in separate quarters last November.

-Those who wish to give a gift in the cat's memory can mail them to the Palm Beach Zoo Tiger Conservation Fund at 1301 Summit Boulevard West Palm Beach.
+Those who wish to give a gift in the cat's memory can mail them to the Palm Beach Zoo Tiger Conservation Fund at 1301 Summit Boulevard, West Palm Beach.

-I read this and how cute.
+I said, how cute.

-And there's a picture of this tiger here, and it reminded me of the video we saw of the lion that jumps out of its cage to embrace the woman who saved it from abuse in a zoo or a circus or some such the most incredible video ever is lion kissing this woman and embracing the woman and a woman.
+And it reminded me of the video we saw, the lion that jumps out of its cage to embrace the woman who saved it from abuse in a zoo or a circus or some such.

 It was 400-pound cat.